What are your hours?

 The niche line of artistic children's portraits - El Corazón™ bundles a consultation and a two hour photography session with Kim Campbell.
 Creating a piece of fine art worthy of a gallery wall is the goal.

-Our latest line Foto Playground™ turns our studio into a huge photo booth for small parties, date nights and family fun.
+We also have the Foto Playground™, a DIY rental that turns our studio into a huge photo booth for small parties, date nights and family fun.
 You rent the studio for a set amount of time.
 Kim provides the tools to make your occasion suitably festive and fun.

 We think it's such a great question that it's deserving of an answer.
 From the first call you place to our photo studio we are committed to giving you an unparalleled chunk of our time.
 Planning for the session, preparing, photographing, editing, posting, reviewing, showing, ordering and framing add up to a significant amount of people hours.
 Having great folks by our side and a beautiful location in an urban setting are our two largest expenses.
 Our satisfied clientele know how much of a difference it makes having good people show you a good time.